apetrone/gemini/docs/codestyle.rst

 		};

-- Files for classes should be the lower-cased and underscore versions:
+- Files for classes should be lower-cased and use underscores:

 	.. code-block:: c++